the-carlisle-group/cas-samples/CAS 6.0/script file logging.md

-CAS scripts will have two new logging formats; csv and Windows Event Log.
+CAS scripts will have native file and event logging; CSV and Windows Event Log.

 ### CSV Format